jekyll/minima/_posts/2019-11-19-drm-cheatsheet.md

 > Nobody even cracked a smile when I showed this slide, which tells you just how stressed people were about this course.
 Photo courtesy of [Bhawna](https://www.behance.net/sonibhawna)

 In my third semester at IDC, I was a teaching assistant for the Design Research Methods (DRM) course.
 Students were expected to have prior knowledge of some statistical concepts, but a lot of students hadn't studied math or statistics in a few years and found the class hard to follow.
-I taught a supplementary class that started with an intuitive (I hoped) understanding of some of the basic ideas.
-You can download the slides I used here: [link](https://www.dropbox.com/s/05228sulizdxwqw/Stats%20for%20DRM%20v2.pdf?dl=0)
+I taught a supplementary class that started with an intuitive (I hoped) understanding of some of these basic ideas.
+You can get the slides I used here: [link](https://www.dropbox.com/s/05228sulizdxwqw/Stats%20for%20DRM%20v2.pdf?dl=0)

-# Types of Research
+## Types of Research

 - Qualitative
 - Quantitative

-# Types of Research Methods
+## Types of Research Methods

 - Observational - observe and record
 - Correlational - relationship b/w 2 variables
 - Experimental - consuct a lab experiment

-## Research question
+### Research question

 A question about an area of interest.
 Eg. Is the proportion of women in design higher than in engineering?

-## Hypothesis
+### Hypothesis

 A statement about the relationship between 2 variables.
 Eg. There is no difference between proportion of women in engineering and design.

-# Experiment Design
+## Experiment Design

 An experiment is conducted to find the effect of one variable on another.